Seeking better outcomes for graziers, their landscapes & finances.

 The Grazing Group is a network of Upper Lachlan Graziers who come together to share ideas, knowledge, and experience.
 We support land management practices that deliver better outcomes emotionally, environmentally, and economically.

-- Emotionally we encourage proactive, balanced decision making and action taking.
+• Emotionally we encourage proactive, balanced decision making and action taking.
 This helps transfer a degree of control from the elements to the grazier.

-- Environmentally we support practices that acknowledge, value, and enhance the natural capital of our landscape.
+• Environmentally we support practices that acknowledge, value, and enhance the natural capital of our landscape.

 Everyone is welcome!
-We aim to create a friendly, non-judgmental atmosphere.
-Members represent a variety of grazing strategies with discussions around profitably improving landscape health.
-We are not trained educators; we simply encourage and facilitate questioning of the status quo, with landscape first thinking.
-Some basic principles we encourage members to consider are:
+We host a friendly and non-judgmental atmosphere.
+Members represent a variety of grazing strategies and scales, with discussions focused around profitably improving landscape health.
+By learning from each other and sharing experiences, we encourage and facilitate landscape first thinking.
+We recognise healthy landscapes support resilient grazing systems and produce nutritious food and fibre.

-- Adjusting stock numbers to suit conditions
+• Adjusting stock numbers to suit conditions

-- Aiming for 100% ground cover 100% of the time
+• Aiming for 100% ground cover 100% of the time

-- Grazing the 20 to 10cm zone of pastures
+• Grazing the 20 to 10cm zone of pastures

-- Encouraging perennial pastures and diversity
+• Encouraging perennial pastures and diversity

 Our Values: Inclusive, Supportive, Stimulating